Implicit rules

 WARNING

 To avoid losing administration powers, new filter rules must be created before disabling the corresponding implicit rules.
-Depending on requirements, these rules must allow HTTPS, NSRPC or SSH traffic between the firewall and groups defined in the chapter Configuring administration IP addresses on the interfaces defined in the chapter Dedicated administration interface.
+Depending on requirements, these rules must allow HTTPS, NSRPC or SSH traffic between the SNS firewall and groups defined in the chapter Configuring administration IP addresses on the interfaces defined in the chapter Dedicated web administration interface.

 INFORMATION